 - Open hours: No specific hours but starts early in the morning

 - Location: 5km outside of the city centre

 One of the best ways to experience the surroundings of Luang Prabang is to take a river cruise down the stunning Mekong.

 It’s one of the best things to do in Luang Prabang, especially considering that you’ll be seeing a lot of the biggest highlights in the region.

 What’s great about these tours is that there are plenty of options to choose from – from basic boats all the way to luxury vessels.

-Touring the Mekong is best done right before sunset because then you’ll be able to truly enjoy the splendor of the surrounding nature, and you’ll be able to see the locals finishing up their daily routines.
+Touring the Mekong is best done right before sunset because then you’ll be able to truly enjoy the splendour of the surrounding nature, and you’ll be able to see the locals finishing up their daily routines.

 There are three different spots to choose from, and several different companies, each with their own particular flavour.